assumptionsoup/guppy_animation_tools/README.md

 repository will be updated as I write them.
 They will contain the newest features, the newest bug fixes, and the newest bugs.

-Gupy Animation Tools is just a loose collection of scripts I've written to help animators.
+Guppy Animation Tools is just a loose collection of scripts I've written to help animators.
 It is not intended to be a cohesive suite of scripts, but rather various odds and ends I've written at animators' requests.

 ### Arc Tracer ###
 Arc Tracer is a script/plugin combo that can visually display the arc of an